bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

 + partition:4

-  This option is used currently by "figure" float to subdivide subfigure so that it can only take up 4 subfigures in a single row if the divider isn't observed.
+  This option is used currently by FIGURE to partition subfigure so that it can only take atmost 4 subfigures in a single row.

 + hew:2